aojea/kindnet/README.md

 ## How it Works

-KindNet uses a simple bridge network to connect pods within the same node.
+Kindnet uses a simple point to point model to connect pods within the same node.
 It leverages the host's network stack for external communication, eliminating the need for complex overlay networks.

 ## Installation